-Legislative authority: Section 4208 of the Agricultural Improvement Act of 2018, P.L.
+Section 4208 of the Agricultural Improvement Act of 2018, P.L.
 115-334, ("Farm Bill") authorizes USDA, on a competitive basis, to enter cooperative agreements with governmental entities or nonprofit organizations to carry out Healthy Fluid Milk Incentives (HFMI) projects.
-The Further Consolidated Appropriations Act, 2023, P.L.
-117-328, provides \$4,000,000 for HFMI for fiscal year (FY) 2023.
+The Further Consolidated Appropriations Act, 2024, [P. L. 118-42 provides \$2,790,000 for HFMI for fiscal year (FY) 2024.

-FNS announces, through this Request for Applications (RFA), the availability of a maximum of \$4,000,000 in total grant funding to award as many as 2 cooperative agreements.
+FNS announces, through this Request for Applications (RFA), the availability of \$2,790,000 in total grant funding to award one cooperative agreement.
 Eligible entities who can submit applications include government agencies (State, local, territory, or tribal agencies) and non-profit organizations.

-FNS reserves the right to make more than one award, and to use this solicitation and competition to award additional grants in this or the subsequent fiscal year should funding become available.
+FNS reserves the right to use this solicitation and competition to award additional grants to responsive applicants to this RFA in this or the subsequent fiscal year should additional funding become available.